ideal-postcodes/postcodes.io/README.md

 **Configure it**

-Update `config/config.js` with your Postgres credentials.
-Note that in order to import Code
+Update `config/config.js` with your Postgresql credentials.
+Note that in order to import Code, Postgresql user must also be superuser (at least when importing Codepoint Open to Postgresql).

 **Import Codepoint Open Data**